josbyte/Blender-Ageira_Convex_Generator/README.md

 > [!CAUTION]
 > You must install these packages on the python install that comes with Blender

-To do this, head to your blender installation, there in "python\bin" there should be a python.exe, if it doesn't not have a pip.exe, you must init it
+To do this, head to your blender installation, there in "python\bin" there should be a python.exe, if it doesn't have a pip.exe, you must init it
 Download this file and put it next to that python.exe [Download get-pip.py](https://bootstrap.pypa.io/get-pip.py)